-These biomass sources can generally be divided into three categories - wood and agricultural waste products, forest (silviculture) resources, and dedicated energy crops.
+The biomass sources listed above can generally be divided into three categories - wood and agricultural waste products, forest (silviculture) resources, and dedicated energy crops.
 Each category of biomass will have different environmental impacts dependent on the site-specific implementation.
+The remainder of this section discusses the general, potential environmental impacts of large-scale biomass implementation.